cyberguru02/Splunk-Boss-of-the-SOC/README.md

 In the exploitation phase of a cyber-attack, attackers capitalize on vulnerabilities identified during earlier reconnaissance and scanning stages.
 This phase marks the transition from passive reconnaissance to active intrusion, where attackers use various tools and methods to exploit specific weaknesses in the target system or network.
 Their primary objectives include gaining unauthorized access, disrupting services, and potentially exfiltrating sensitive data.
 Cybersecurity personnels must act swiftly against these exploitations by detecting, patching, or updating configurations to defend from it.
 As a SOC analyst, Alice in this situation, let’s try to see what sort-of exploitation the attacker used.

 ​
-**What was the URI which got multiple brute force attempts?
+**Question 6: What was the URI which got multiple brute force attempts?
 We can see that based on the picutyre the URI, Joomla has multiple brute force attempts made.**

 ​![image](https://github.com/user-attachments/assets/47ddddfc-5ceb-4738-8ec7-fc693d473788)

-**Against which username was the brute force attempt made?​​**
+**Question 7: Against which username was the brute force attempt made?​​**

 ​